opentelekomcloud-docs/modelarts/umn/source/troubleshooting/inference_deployment/service_deployment/failed_to_deploy_a_service_and_error_no_module_named_xxx_occurred.rst

 Import the required dependency module to the model through inference code.

-For example, when you attempt to deploy a PyTorch AI application as a real-time service, the system displays error message "ModuleNotFoundError: No module named 'model_service.tfserving_model_service'".
+For example, when you attempt to deploy a PyTorch model as a real-time service, the system displays error message "ModuleNotFoundError: No module named 'model_service.tfserving_model_service'".
 In this case, configure "from model_service.pytorch_model_service import PTServingBaseService" in **customize_service.py**.
 Example code:

 .. code-block::